jxcharlie1991/CourseManagementSystem/README.md

 The registration page will need to store the registration data (i.e. database access is required).
 When the registration data is stored to the database, password encryption is required.
 The crypt() function and using salt are expected for encryption.
+### Master List Page - academic staff
+**Access: DC**

+For the master list page for academic staff will need to modify the list of academic staff that will be available for selection of the lecturer and allocate tutors into the tutorial time. (i.e. database access is required).

+The degree coordinator can
+- View the academic staff unavailability
+- Add or remove academic staff
+- Allocate academic staff to be lecturer
+- Allocate tutor to a unit
+### Master List Page - Unit
+**Access: DC**

+In this page, the DC can add, remove or edit the units for the course including the offering semesters, campuses and its description.
+### Unit Detail Page – Unit Description Page
+**Access: all**

+In this page, the descriptions of the unit are displayed with basic information including the corresponding unit coordinator, the offering semesters and the offering campus.
+### Unit Enrolment Page
+**Access: student**

+It will display available units for each student to enrol.
+In this page, students can enrol themselves into the unit and change their enrolment.
+The unit enrolment page needs to store a submitted unit enrolment request and update user account as required (i.e. database access IS required).
+### Individual Timetable page
+**Access: individual student**

+It will display the student's timetable (including lectures and tutorials) that a user has enrolled in.
+If a student has not enrolled any unit, it will display empty timetable.
+### User Account Page
+**Access: all**

+For assignment 2 the user account page needs to retrieve and update a user’s account details as required (i.e. database access IS required).
+User also can change their password, mobile number or e-mail address, etc.

+Here a user can view their class timetable with the units they have enrolled in.
+Usuability must be considered.

+The academic staff can
+- Add, remove or update their unavailability
+### Unit Management / allocating teaching staff
+**Access: DC, Unit Coordinator**

+Here the UC can add or remove and consultation and tutorial time /location for the unit.
+The UC also allocates the lecturer for the unit (UC can be the lecturer or can allocate other staff members as a lecturer) and the tutor in the corresponding tutorial.
+Tutorial time must start on the hour or half-hour. i.e. a tutorial can start at 9:00, 9:30, 10:00, 10:30, or so on.
+### Tutorial Allocation Page
+**Access: student**

+Student choose his preferred tutorial time for each enrolled unit.
+The user must enrol themselves in the unit through unit enrolment page to allocate them into the tutorial.
+It will not allow a user to enrol a tutorial that exceeds the maximum capacity.

+The tutorial allocation page needs to store a submitted tutorial allocation request and update a user’s account as required (i.e. database access is required)
+### Enrolled Student Details Page
+**Access: DC, UC, lecturer, tutor**

+This page is only available for the DC, UC, lecturer and tutor (Students cannot access to this page), and the list of students and their allocated tutorial time details are placed.
+Only the current student in each class will be visible.